Ravi Pandit

-Ravi Pandit is an Indian businessman and the co-founder and chairman of KPIT Technologies.
+Ravi Pandit (1950 or 1951 – 8 May 2026) was an Indian businessman who was the co-founder and chairman of KPIT Technologies.

-Early life and career
+Life and career

-Pandit was born to an affluent Marathi family in Pune, Maharashtra, India.
+Pandit was born to an affluent Marathi family in Pune, Maharashtra State, India.
 Pandit earned his master's degree in Management from MIT Sloan School of Management.
-He is a fellow member of the Institute of Chartered Accountants of India and an associate member of the Institute of Cost Accountants of India.
-He was the President of the Maratha Chamber of Commerce, Industries and Agriculture during 2004–2006.
+He was a fellow member of the Institute of Chartered Accountants of India and an associate member of the Institute of Cost Accountants of India.
+He served as president of the Maratha Chamber of Commerce, Industries and Agriculture from 2004 to 2006.

-Pandit has promoted the "Zero Garbage Project" in Pune, partnering with Pune Municipal Corporation through Janwani Foundation for which he is the member of Board of trustees.
+He promoted the Zero Garbage Project in Pune, partnering with Pune Municipal Corporation through Janwani Foundation for which he served as the member of board of trustees.

+Pandit died on 8 May 2026, at the age of 75.